timmc/johnny/HACK.md

 - Validate by default?
 - Which parsers and encoders accept null inputs?

+### Host parsing

+Host parsing turns out to be tricky for the following reasons:

+- The host component is a reg-name or an ip.
+Registered names are *usually* domain names (or at least the subset of domain names that *can* be hostnames, e.g. those without underscores), but RFC 3986 allows for `*( unreserved / pct-encoded / sub-delims )` which has delimiters that might be permissible as data in some scheme.
+Therefore we cannot blindly percent-decode it.
+- IPv6 addresses can have a zone identifier.
+RFC 6874 describes how to include these in RFC 3986 URIs, and it involves having an encoded `%` char, which means IPv6 definitely has an encoded vs. decoded form.
+- Java's Inet6Address cannot be constructed with a zone identifier that is not available on the current system (!) and in any event doesn't have a nice way to build/format objects.
+The latter problem also applies to IPv4, although those are easier to work with so it's not as much of a concern.
+Google's Guava lib could help here a bit, although it does not support zone identifiers (at least in v14).
+- All host types can have encoded characters, although some should not.
+For instance, non-ASCII in a domain name can and should be encoded.
+(Or perhaps should be represented in punycode...)
+An IPv4 address could even have a number encoded, although a compliant formatter must not produce such a thing.
+- Need to decide how to capture absolute vs. non-absolute nature of domain names (ending in `.` or not).

+See commit `13523afcc3789b` ("Delete Host{,Parser,Formatter} support
+for now.") for abandoned code and tests that were working towards this feature.

 ## TODO

 - Compile with Java 6 source compatibility